Skip to main content

 Photo:

-Gathering around the table for a home-cooked meal is ideal, but not always a reality, especially if anyone in your family is experiencing some winter burnout.
-Sometimes just getting dinner on the table (and getting everyone gathered around it) can be a struggle.
+Gathering around the table for a home-cooked meal is ideal, but at the end of the school year, that is not always the reality.
+With packed schedules, school events, after-school activities and general burnout, just getting dinner on the table can feel like a win.
 Make tonight’s meal a little speedier and easier by combining a few ready-made items with fresh ingredients, so you can get these easy family dinners on the table at lightning speed.

 1. Upgrade your mac and cheese